A Detailed Overview of the GRE

 The Quantitative Section

-There are two Quantitative Sections, and each is 35 minutes long, with approximately 20 questions per section.
+There are two Quantitative Sections; each is 35 minutes long and consists of 20 questions.
 All questions are designed to be answered in about a minute and a half, but many should be answered more quickly, and you may find that you need to spend more than a minute and a half on some questions.
 However, you should not persist too long with any one question, as you do not want to run out of time at the end.
 There are two broad Quantitative question types: Problem Solving and Quantitative Comparison.
 Within these two basic types, a variety of mathematical topics may be covered from arithmetic, algebra, geometry and word problems.
 Some questions also test “data interpretation” and require you to analyze information presented in a graph.
 None of the problems require more than a high-school level of algebra and geometry, but that does not mean that the test will be easy even if you have studied mathematics at a higher level.
-The GRE tests your ability to reason and solve problems efficiently more than it tests your knowledge of any particular kind of math.
+The GRE tests your ability to reason and solve problems efficiently more than it tests your knowledge of any kind of math.
 For this reason, it is crucial not only to review the content that might be tested on the Quantitative Section but also to do enough practice problems that you become familiar with the kind of logic used to construct the problems.
 Further you should prepare to be versed in the most effective ways to assess the questions and find the correct answer.

 Problem Solving questions present a problem and require you to perform one of three tasks: select the correct answer from among five choices, select one or more answer choices from a set of answers, or supply your own answer based on your calculations (these problems are known as Numeric Entry problems).
 The problem could be as straightforward as an equation, in which you need to solve for x.
 It could also be a word problem or a geometry problem with a diagram that you may need to copy on your scratch paper.
 Solving the problem may involve doing simple computation (there is an on-screen calculator available).
 You are expected to be proficient with such concepts as exponents, square roots, fractions and decimals, etc. as well as algebra (linear and quadratic equations) and geometry (for speed purposes you must memorize basic formulas which will be crucial to solving problems).
 You won’t be graded on “showing your work,” so getting to the answer quickly is much more important than getting to the answer using a particular method.
 You can often use the answer choices to help you.
 About two-thirds of the 20 questions on a given Quantitative section will be Problem Solving questions.